cj-hilder/ble-hr-tool/README.md

 Success will appear as gradually shorter lag and recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.

+Once your recovery lag times have become normal, typically less than 6 seconds, this might indicate full recovery.
+However, if you continue to get symptoms of PEM then continue to use the app for threshold-based pacing.

 ### If you do not have PEM or chronic fatigue

 Your active threshold is a **progressive target**.
 The goal is to raise it carefully over time as the ANS demonstrates it can handle the current level.